Full Ellipsoid Embeddings and Toric Mutations

+The previous subsection and Theorem \ref{prp:symp_trop} provides a symplectic sphere in the desired homology class, for each of the examples.
+Nevertheless, the actual intersection number with the Lagrangian 2-spheres, or between two representatives, is off in the majority of the cases\footnote{Namely, there is an excess of pairs of intersections with opposite signs.}.
+In this section we further deform the symplectic-tropical curves to take into account the required intersection with the Lagrangian 2-spheres.
+In the next section we develop technical results to deal with intersections of chains of symplectic spheres, keeping the same intersection with the Lagrangian spheres.

-As explained in the previous subsection, we need to be able to have control of the intersection number of our symplectic-tropical curve $\SC$ with the Lagrangian 2-spheres that appear naturally for a pair of nodes lying inside the same cut.
+So, we need to be able to have control of the intersection number of our symplectic-tropical curve $\SC$ with the Lagrangian 2-spheres that appear naturally for a pair of nodes lying inside the same cut.
 For that, let us prove Proposition \ref{prp:Disjoint_S_i}, with the following notation.

-Let $\SC: \Gamma \lr P_X$ be a symplectic-tropical curve in a ATF of $X$, represented by the ATBD $P_X$ and $\mN$ a neighborhood of $\SC(\Gamma)$, as before.
+Let $\SC: \Gamma \lr P_X$ be a symplectic-tropical curve in an ATF of $X$, represented by the ATBD $P_X$ and $\mN$ a neighborhood of $\SC(\Gamma)$, as before.
 Consider a class of $n$ nodes of the ATBD inside the same cut, so that at least one of the nodes is in $\SC(\Gamma)$ and let $\mM$ be a neighborhood of the cut.
 Let $S_1, \dots, S_{n-1}$ be Lagrangian spheres projecting inside the cut to consecutive segments between the nodes.
 Also name $S_0 = S_n =\emptyset$.
 Let $m$ be the sum of the multiplicities of the leaves arriving at these $n$ nodes, and choose $d < n$ nodes, where $m \equiv d \mod n$.